kitesi/music/README.md

         z.mp3
 ```

 But this is not a necessary, as any file in your music path will be considered.
 Files should follow some basic file naming rules: no new lines, no crazy characters, etc.

 ### Playing Music

 You can play music with the `play` command which will take in
 any amount of positional arguments, these are called terms.

-A term can have a "!" prefix, meaning it's a negation term, and anything
+A term can have a "!" prefix, meaning it's a negation term, and anything that
-that matches that term fails.

-If no term is provided, the program will spawn VLC with the directory
+matches that term fails.
+If no term is provided, the program will spawn VLC
-and `--recursive=expand`.
+with the music directory and the option `--recursive=expand`.
+Otherwise, a song

-Otherwise, a song will have to match at least one of the terms and none
-of the negation terms.
+will have to match at least one of the terms and none of the negation terms.
+A

-A term can have required sections and one-of sections, specified with "#" and
+term can have required sections and one-of sections, specified with "#" and ","
-"," respectively.

-When querying, the string that's tested is the lowercase full path to the file
+respectively.
+When querying, the string that's tested is the lowercase full
-minus your music path.
+path to the file minus your music path.

 For example, `~/Music/Jaxson/Make Time For Me.m4a` would use
 `jaxson/make time for me.m4a`.